-Generic Name Triclabendazole Dosage form/strengths Scored Tablets 250mg Route of administration Oral Pharmacologic category Anthelmintic ATC: P02BX04 Indications Fascioliasis: Treatment of fascioliasis in patients ≥6 years of age Dosage Regimen Dosing: Children ≥6 years, Adolescents and Adult Fascioliasis: Oral: 10 mg/kg every 12 hours for 2 doses Note: Round dose up to the nearest half (125 mg) or whole tablet (250 mg).
-Dosage adjustment Dosing: Renal Impairment: There are no dosage adjustments have not been studied Dosing: Hepatic Impairment: There are no dosage adjustments have not been studied Contra- indications Hypersensitivity to triclabendazole, other benzimidazoles, or any component of formulation Adverse Drug Reactions &gt;10%: Central nervous system: Headache (14%) Dermatologic: Hyperhidrosis (25%), urticaria (11%) Gastrointestinal: Abdominal pain (93%), decreased appetite (18%), nausea (18%) 1% to 10%: Dermatologic: Pruritus (4%) Gastrointestinal: Diarrhea (7%), vomiting (7%) Hepatic: Increased serum bilirubin (7%), increased serum aspartate aminotransferase (5%), increased serum alkaline phosphatase (4%), increased serum alanine aminotransferase (3%) Neuromuscular &amp; skeletal: Musculoskeletal chest pain (4%) Monitoring Parameters Monitor ECG in patients with a history of known or suspected QT prolongation or when used with concomitant QTc-prolonging drugs.
+Generic Name Triclabendazole Dosage Scored Tablets 250mg form/strengths Route of administration Oral Pharmacologic category Anthelmintic ATC: P02BX04 Indications Fascioliasis: Treatment of fascioliasis in patients ≥6 years of age Dosage Regimen Fascioliasis dosing: Children ≥6 years, Adolescents and Adult Oral: 10 mg/kg every 12 hours for 2 doses Note: Round dose up to the nearest half (125 mg) or whole tablet (250 mg).
+Dosage adjustment Dosing: Renal Impairment: There are no dosage adjustments have not been studied Dosing: Hepatic Impairment: There are no dosage adjustments have not been studied Contra- indications Hypersensitivity to triclabendazole, other benzimidazoles, or any component of formulation Adverse Drug Reactions >10%: Central nervous system: Headache (14%) Dermatologic: Hyperhidrosis (25%), urticaria (11%) Gastrointestinal: Abdominal pain (93%), decreased appetite (18%), nausea (18%) 1% to 10%: Dermatologic: Pruritus (4%) Gastrointestinal: Diarrhea (7%), vomiting (7%) Hepatic: Increased serum bilirubin (7%), increased serum aspartate aminotransferase (5%), increased serum alkaline phosphatase (4%), increased serum alanine aminotransferase (3%) Neuromuscular & skeletal: Musculoskeletal chest pain (4%) Monitoring Parameters Monitor ECG in patients with a history of known or suspected QT prolongation or when used with concomitant QTc-prolonging drugs.
 Drug Interactions Risk C: Monitor therapy Haloperidol QT-prolonging Agents (Highest Risk) Pregnancy and Lactation Adverse events were not observed in animal reproduction studies.
-Information related to the use of triclabendazole in pregnancy is limited No information is available on the use of triclabendazole during breastfeeding.
+Human data is limited.
+Lactation: Limited data.
 Because of protein binding of the drug and metabolites, exposure of the breastfed infant is likely to be low.
 Administration Oral : Administer with food and water; tablet may be swallowed whole, divided in half, or crushed and sprinkled over a small amount of applesauce; administer within 4 hours; round dose up to the nearest whole or half tablet.
 Refer to manufacturer PIL if there are specific considerations.
 Warnings/ Precautions Concerns related to adverse effects: Hepatic toxicity: Transient increases in liver enzymes and total bilirubin have been reported in patients receiving triclabendazole.
 QTc Prolongation: Transient QTc interval prolongation has been observed in animals; monitor ECG in patients with a history of known or suspected QTc prolongation or when used with concomitant QTc-prolonging drugs.
 Storage Store below 30°C in the original container.
 Refer to manufacturer PIL if there are specific considerations.